Abbas766/Books-that-I-have-read/Books_I_want_to_read.md

 > 1. Good to Great: Why Some Companies Make the Leap and Others Don't - Jim Collins
 > 2. The Effective Executive: The Definitive Guide to Getting the Right Things Done - Peter F. Drucker
 > 3. Rich Dad, Poor Dad - Robert Kiyosaki
-> 4. How to Win Friends and Influence People - Dale Carnegie
+> 4. How to Win Friends and Influence People - Dale Carnegie (Read)
 > 5. The Power of Now - Eckhart Tolle
 > 6. Start with Why - Simon Sinek
 > 7. The Millionaire Fastlane - M. J. DeMarco